Prajnesh Gunneswaran

-Prajnesh Gunneswaran (born 12 November 1989) is an Indian tennis player.
+Prajnesh Gunneswaran (born 12 November 1989) is an Indian former professional tennis player.

-He has won 2 ATP Challenger and 8 ITF titles in singles and 1 ITF title in doubles.
+He reached a career high ATP singles ranking of No. 75 in 2019.

-He is currently the highest-ranked Indian singles player.
-He represents India at the Davis Cup.
+He won 2 ATP Challenger and 8 ITF titles in singles and 1 ITF title in doubles.
+He represented India at the Davis Cup.
 At the 2018 Asian Games in Jakarta, he won the bronze medal in the men's singles event.

 Personal life

 Prajnesh Gunneswaran is the son of Mr. S G Prabhakharan and Mrs. Usha.
 He married Sudarshana Pai in Ernakulam, Kerala in 2019.

 Career

 2010–2017: Early career

 Gunneswaran mainly participated in ITF and ATP Challenger events in his early years.
 While he won eight ITF Futures singles titles, he found limited success on the Challenger tour.

 In October 2016, he reached his first ATP Challenger singles final at Pune Challenger.
 He lost the title match to Frenchman Sadio Doumbia.
 In May 2017, he reached his first ATP Challenger doubles final at 2017 Samarkand Challenger.
 Partnering with compatriot Vishnu Vardhan, the pair lost the final to team of Laurynas Grigelis and Zdeněk Kolář.

 Gunneswaran made his Davis Cup debut for India against Uzbekistan in April 2017.